Crop Production and Management

 • Large-scale management of animals for food production is termed animal husbandry.

-• Fish is recommended for good health.
+• Fish is good for health.

 Chapter Summary: